Brocklehurst, Kamloops: History

-Brocklehurst was first settled before 1896. in 1908 the B.C.
+Brocklehurst was first settled before 1896.
+In 1908, the B.C.
 Fruitlands claimed the land and made it into fruit farms.
 In the early 1930s a big percentage of land was sold to German Settlers that lived on the Western side of Brocklehurst.
 In 1907 the Tranquille Sanatorium was established, access to here passed through Brocklehurst on Ord Road.
 They made a small village which included a Church, School and a small graveyard.
-To this day the School and graveyard still remains.
+To this day the school and graveyard still remain.
 The Kamloops Airport was built west of the German Village in 1939.

-The first School was established here in 1930 it was a small wooden shack used by the German Settlers with population growing in "German Town" a need for a newer school was necessary thus a 2-Room schoolhouse Brocklehurst Elementary School (later named Crestline Elementary School) was built in 1933 this school later closed in the 70s.
-In the 1960s many other larger elementary schools were built (George Hilliard, Little Brock, Parkcrest, Happyvale, A.E.
+The first school was established in 1930; initially, it was a small wooden shack used by the German Settlers.
+With population growing in "German Town", a newer school was needed, and a 2-room schoolhouse (Brocklehurst Elementary School, later named Crestline Elementary School) was built in 1933.
+This school later closed in the 70s.
+In the 1960s, many other larger elementary schools were built (George Hilliard, Little Brock, Parkcrest, Happyvale, A.E.
 Perry and Kay Bingham Elementary School).
-A Secondary school arrived in 1968 on 985 Windbreak Street.
+A secondary school arrived in 1968 on 985 Windbreak Street.